jojowakaki/dots/README.md

 - cursor theem = Qogir
 - kvantum theme = nordic

-optionally requires, kvantum, qt6ct and lxappearance included rofi-bluetooth which can access bluetooth function from rofi.
+Optionally requires, kvantum, qt6ct and lxappearance included rofi-bluetooth which can access bluetooth function from rofi.
 Optionally create a .dekstop file for it, however it works as scripts are callable.